Yelabuga: Geography

+It is located on the high right bank of the Kama River at the confluence of the Toyma River, 215 km east of the capital of the republic, Kazan.
+The area of the city is 41.1 km2.
+Begishevo International Airport is 40 km from Yelabuga.

 Climate

 History

 The former name of the city was Alabuga.
 Its history dates back to the 10th century, when a Volga Bulgar border castle, the so-called Alamir-Sultan castle was built by Bulgar Khan Ibrahim in 985 CE.
 The castle was built on the place of the legendary tomb of Alamir-Sultan (Alexander the Great "Macedonian").
 The name 'Alabuga' originally referred to the tower of the castle, later the whole city was named Alabuga.
 The castle was later abandoned, and its remains are now known as Shaytan kalasy (Shaytan's castle).
 In the second half of the 16th century, a Russian village was founded on the same spot.

+In April 2024 it was reported that drone strikes, claimed to be from Ukraine, had injured 12 people in the town where drones are produced.

 Administrative and municipal status

 Within the framework of administrative divisions, Yelabuga serves as the administrative center of Yelabuzhsky District, even though it is not a part of it.
 As an administrative division, it is, together with the selo of Tarlovka, incorporated separately as the town of republic significance of Yelabuga—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of republic significance of Yelabuga is incorporated within Yelabuzhsky Municipal District as Yelabuga Urban Settlement.